flightdeck-systems/Joystick-for-WordPress/README.md

-# Launchpad Theme Customisations and Admin Mods
+# Flightdeck Yoke for WordPress

-A handy little plugin to contain your theme/plugin customisations snippets and modifications.
+A handy little plugin to contain all your theme/plugin customisations, snippets, and modifications.

 Think of this plugin as an alternative to adding code snippets to the `functions.php`, or `style.css` file in your child theme.